Meet Our Officers

 Communications Officer – Kylie Schultz

 Kylie has served as an educator in various capacities throughout her career.
 After graduating with her undergraduate degree in Fine Arts from WMU in 2002, she held several positions as an environmental educator in Colorado and Michigan.
 Since earning her Master’s Degree in Counselor Education in 2007 from WMU, Kylie has worked in various helping profession positions, including wilderness therapist for troubled youth, suicide prevention educator, group facilitator for foster care children, human resources coordinator and group fitness instructor.
 Beginning in 2009, Kylie has served as a part-time faculty for both Kalamazoo Valley Community College and Western Michigan University for various courses including holistic health, physical fitness, nutrition, relationship-centered skills and honors thesis writing.
-This is her 7th year of college teaching.
+2018 is her 8th year of college teaching.

 What motivates Kylie to teach college students?
 She is passionate about helping students (and people in general) develop inner awareness and learn and practice effective communication and writing skills.
 Her teaching goals always include helping students learn not only the content of the course, but also helping them to find something along the way that is personally meaningful and useful for use in their future endeavors.